Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_multi_site/guide.en-gb.md

 ---
-title: Setting up Multi-Site Replication on Managed vSphere
+title: "Setting up Multi-Site Replication on Managed vSphere"
-excerpt: Step-by-step guide to connect multiple Zerto deployments on Managed vSphere for secure and efficient disaster recovery.
+excerpt: "Step-by-step guide to connect multiple Zerto deployments on Managed vSphere for secure and efficient disaster recovery"
 updated: 2025-12-02
 ---

 ## Objective

-The purpose of this guide is to provide step-by-step instructions to connect multiple on-premise Zerto deployments to an Managed vSphere (Managed vSphere) instance.
+The purpose of this guide is to provide step-by-step instructions to connect multiple on-premises Zerto deployments to a Managed vSphere instance.
 By following this guide, users will be able to establish secure multi-site replication, ensure disaster recovery readiness, and manage data protection across different sites.

-**Discover how to set up Zerto Virtual Replication between your Hosted Private Cloud platforms.**
+**Find out how to set up Zerto Virtual Replication between your Hosted Private Cloud platforms.**

 ## Requirements

-- **Managed vSphere Setup:** A Managed vSphere environment with Zerto already deployed.
+- **Managed vSphere Setup**: A Managed vSphere environment with Zerto already deployed.
-- **On-Premise Zerto:** Zerto installed and configured on your local infrastructure.
+- **On-Premises Zerto**: Zerto installed and configured on your local infrastructure.
-- **VPN Information:** All necessary VPN credentials, IP addresses, and keys for both on-premise and Managed vSphere environments.
+- **VPN Information**: All necessary VPN credentials, IP addresses, and keys for both on-premises and Managed vSphere environments.

 > [!primary]
 >
-> Appropriate administrative access to Zerto Manager on both Managed vSphere and on-premise sites.
+> Appropriate administrative access to Zerto Manager on both Managed vSphere and on-premises sites.
 >

 ## Instructions

-1. Access Zerto Manager on Managed vSphere
+### 1 - Access Zerto Manager on Managed vSphere

-Go to the [OVHcloud Control Panel](/links/manager), log in to your `Managed vSphere Manager` and navigate to the `Zerto` tab.
+- Log in to the [OVHcloud Control Panel](/links/manager), then go to the `Hosted Private Cloud`{.action} section.
+- Click the `Managed VMware vSphere`{.action} menu and select the infrastructure concerned.
+- Navigate to the `Datacenters`{.action} tab and select the datacenter.
+- Navigate to the `Zerto`{.action} tab.

 ![zerto manager tab](images/zerto_manager_tab.png){.thumbnail}

-2. Add your On-Premise Zerto Site
+### 2 - Add your On-Premises Zerto Site

-Click the `Add a site`{.action} button, enter your VPN information (IP addresses, keys, ...), enter the details of your on-premise Zerto deployment.
+Click the `Add a website`{.action} button, enter your VPN information (IP address and encryption key), and enter the details of your on-premises Zerto deployment.
 Refer to our example screenshot for guidance:

 ![zerto manager add onprem zerto](images/zerto_manager_add_onprem_zerto.png){.thumbnail}

-3. Start VPN Configuration
+### 3 - Start VPN Configuration

-Submit your information, the Managed vSphere will automatically start the VPN setup, allowing secure access to your on-premise Zerto.
+Submit your information.
+The Managed vSphere will automatically start the VPN setup, allowing secure access to your on-premises Zerto site.

 ![zerto manager vpn configuration](images/zerto_manager_vpn_configuration.png){.thumbnail}

-4. Let Automated Processes Run
+### 4 - Let Automated Processes Run

 Managed vSphere will run automated tasks to configure multi-site connectivity.